shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

   - Check Misc Select, Attribute and ProdID are equal with hardcode values, Misc select and Attribute need to apply Mask before compare
   - Check Report.ISVSVN >= Hardcode ISVSVN

+Note: with the AVE SVN hardcoded in the enclave-side plugin library implementation, every time the QVE SVN is updated, the plugin library implementation will need to be updated to stay in sync.

+Question: what are the possible alternatives?

 ### Extend `claim` definition to add QVL/QvE returned supplemental data
 If verifier needs to provide a different quote verification policy beyond the policy enforced by the sgx_qv_verify_quote() API, the verifier can request the sgx_qv_verify_quote() API to return supplemental data.
 The detailed definition are described in above `Background` section.

-The proposal here is to extend known `claim` definition to add QVL/QvE returned supplemental data
+The proposal here is to extend known `claim` definition to add QVL/QvE returned supplemental data.
+Question: will the same supplemental data structure be returned for both the enclave- and host-side `oe_verify_evidence()`?

 Alternative: As some of supplemental data are SGX specific, maybe we can add a flag to indicate whether SGX claims are enabled, the supplemental data would only return when the SGX flag is enabled.
+Note: no need of this alternative.
+SGX-specific claims are returned only with verification of SGX evidence.

 ### Update `oe_sgx_extract_claims()` to remove SGX endorsement dependency
 As SGX endrosments will be retrieved from SGX DCAP QVL library, so we will try to get QVL/QvE returned supplemental data first,